 Under health it noted that while abortion is covered under Medicare and the Pharmaceutical Benefits Scheme, it is still criminalized in NSW and QLD.
-White Ribbon Australia supports the autonomy of women to make their own choices about their basic right to health care.
-Our position on abortion may be accessed here.

 Under economic security it noted that high rates of poverty are experienced by single parent households, the vast majority of which are women.
 Financial abuse, leading many women into poverty, is a well-recognised form of violence against women.
 Women need to be economically empowered and to have equal access to resources for their security.